 Figure 1.
 The length of P. filamentosus recaptured and included in analysis of OTP tagging data and the distribution of times at liberty.
 The fork length of fish during tagging is highlighted in red while length at recapture is shown in blue.

-Figure 2: Coefficient of variation for 2 von Bertalanffy growth curve parameters K and L∞ for opakapaka.
+Figure 2: Coefficient of variation for 2 von Bertalanffy growth curve parameters K and L∞ for P. filamentosus.
 Individual variability was examined incorporating individual variability in both parameters, in either one of the parameters in series, or in neither parameter.

 Figure 3.
 Plots comparing observed and predicted recapture lengths fit using parameter point estimates from Bayesian Models 1 and 2, as well as Maximum likelihood Models 5 and 11.
 Length at recapture was predicted as a function of length at marking and time at liberty.
 The 1:1 line indicates where points would fall if model parameters perfectly predicted length at recapture.